 Plaza de Espana is a wonderful place to spend a lazy afternoon, do some pleasure boating along its canal, and marvel at the magnificent architecture.

 3. Rynek Glowny, Krakow

-The largest medieval square in Europe, Rynek Glowny dominates the enchanting Old Town of Krakow with its elegant historical houses, majestic palaces and Gothic churches.
-It is the city’s beating heart, offering a plethora of restaurants and fancy cafes, as well some wonderful shopping opportunities.
+The largest medieval square in Europe, Rynek Glowny dominates the enchanting Old Town of Krakow with its elegant historical houses, majestic palaces, and Gothic churches.
+It is the city’s beating heart, offering a plethora of restaurants and fancy cafes, as well as some wonderful shopping opportunities.

 4. Plaza Mayor, Salamanca

 One of the most beautiful and spectacular public squares in Spain, Salamanca’s Plaza Mayor is buzzing with activity until the early hours of the morning.
 It is a popular meeting point for locals and tourists alike, and a great place to shop, party, and soak up the wonderful vibe of this Spanish college town.

 Formerly used for bullfighting, the 17th-century plaza amazes visitors with its timeless elegance and baroque beauty that has convinced UNESCO to declare it a baroque monument of excellence and to include it in the World Heritage Sites along with Salamanca Old Town.

 Siena is one of the best preserved medieval cities in Italy and its enchanting Piazza del Campo is, without a shadow of a doubt, the jewel in the crown.
 Often regarded as an outstanding example of architectural integrity, and one of the finest medieval squares in Europe, Il Campo (how locals call it) shares its charm between its grand historical importance, the delightful Late Gothic houses that encircle the square, and the friendly, laid-back atmosphere that permeates the air.